rrrene/inch/README.md

 # Inch

-A documentation measurement tool for Ruby, based on YARD.
+Inch is a documentation measurement tool for Ruby, based on [YARD](http://yardoc.org/).

 TODO: Write a gem description